Topics Map > Event Resources > Enhancing Online Education

 Intrusive

-It's acceptable to be intrusive when the instructor recognizes that a student may be falling behind or has not logged on to the course for over a week.
+It's acceptable to be intrusive when the instructor recognizes that a student may fall behind or has not logged on to the course for over a week.
 Normally appreciated by the student is a simple e-mail asking, "Is everything OK?"
-A student may have a problem in their personal life or just need to know that someone like the instructor is aware of their absence.
+A student may have a problem in their personal life or need to know that someone like the instructor is aware of their absence.

-Example: Sometimes just a gentle nudge by the instructor to let the student know that they are there and aware that they have been missing in the course is enough to generate an explanatory response.
-Once the opening is there with a response, then the instructor can explain what the consequences are if they continue to miss assignments.
-You may also find out about personal problems, accidents, deaths in the family, and births of babies that may enter into your decision about permitting makeup exams or submission of late assignments.
+Example: Sometimes, a gentle nudge by the instructor to let the student know they are there and have been missing in the course is enough to generate an explanatory response.
+Once the opening is there with a response, the instructor can explain the consequences if they continue to miss assignments.
+You may also learn of personal problems, accidents, deaths in the family, and births of babies that may enter into your decision about permitting makeup exams or submitting late assignments.
 By encouraging participation at this time, the student may still have time to catch up and complete the course.

-Tip: Canvas provides the ability to check user progress to determine which students have entered the course and which have not.
+Tip: Canvas allows checking user progress to determine which students have entered the course and which have not.
 Cross-reference this information with the weekly discussion questions to determine who is keeping up with assignments and readings.
 Send an e-mail to the students who are missing assignments and/or have not logged in.

 Available

-One cannot emphasize enough the development of strategies to respond to students in a timely manner.
-Students may not expect a same-day answer, but answering e-mail and discussion board responses within a 24-hour period is highly recommended.
-The virtual communication environment stimulates students to continue to connect with the instructor and other students.
+One cannot emphasize enough the development of strategies to respond to students promptly.
+Students may not expect a same-day answer, but answering e-mail and discussion board responses within 24 hours is highly recommended.
+The virtual communication environment stimulates students to connect with the instructor and other students.

-Example: Friday evenings tend to be a slow time as well as some Saturdays, but Sundays and the rest of the weeknights are usually quite active.
+Example: Friday evenings tend to be a slow time, as well as some Saturdays, but Sundays and the rest of the weeknights are usually quite active.
 Reading all weekly discussion board messages once a day will prevent accumulated responses from overburdening the instructor.
-Reading responses all at one time provides the opportunity to send a group response at the end of the week when the deadline for submissions is passed that summarizes the class responses and includes instructor comments; inform students that you respond to the weekly discussion question as a group response.
-By being available, the instructor can more quickly be on top of student problems and/or issues and can encourage participation in a timely manner.
+Reading responses all at once provides the opportunity to send a group response at the end of the week when the submission deadline is passed that summarizes the class responses and includes instructor comments; inform students that you respond to the weekly discussion question as a group response.
+By being available, the instructor can more quickly be on top of student problems and/or issues and encourage participation promptly.

 Tips: Try to enter the course at least once or twice a day.
-Be sure to clearly state your availability for holidays and weekends; for example, will you be posting content or comments on weekends?
-And if not, be sure to set expectations ahead of time and inform students that you are available during regular business hours.
-When there are important deadlines in the course - for projects, tests, or activities - be sure to clarify when you will be available, as well as when you will not be online.
+Be sure to state your availability for holidays and weekends clearly; for example, will you post content or comments on weekends?
+If not, set expectations beforehand and inform students that you are available during regular business hours.
+When there are important deadlines in the course - for projects, tests, or activities - be sure to clarify when you will be available and when you will not be online.
 Respond to messages within 24 hours when possible.

 Understanding

-All instructors make decisions during the offering of a course that are in response to a student who has given an excuse for missing an assignment deadline or an exam.
-Regardless of whether the decision is in the student's favor or not, try to be as understanding as possible about a student's problems.
+All instructors make decisions when offering a course in response to a student who has given an excuse for missing an assignment deadline or an exam.
+Regardless of whether the decision is in the student's favor, try to be as understanding as possible about a student's problems.
 If a student believes that the instructor did not take the time to understand their situation, they can easily become more discouraged and stop participating in the course.
 Above all, be consistent in your decision-making process.

-For example: Students will e-mail or phone you when they have a problem.
-It may be a missed exam, missed assignment, or even a clarification of testing procedures or material covered.
-Each instructor will have his or her own level of understanding when it comes to student excuses.
-The challenge is to be consistent in decisions so that all treatment of students is in a similar manner.
+Example: Students will e-mail or phone you when they have a problem.
+It may be a missed exam, assignment, or even a clarification of testing procedures or material covered.
+Each instructor will have his or her level of understanding when it comes to student excuses.
+The challenge is to be consistent in decisions to treat all students similarly.
 By including information about this in the syllabus, students know the instructor understands their issues and decisions are consistent.
 Because of this, using the instructor as an excuse for not participating in the course will not be applicable.

 Fair